100phlecs/tailwind_formatter/README.md

 So, for example, if `@cols = 5` within `grid-cols-#{@cols}`, then you will need `grid-cols-5` written in full somewhere in the source so Tailwind won't purge it in production.

-## Custom classes

-As a bonus this plugin supports the [Phoenix variants](https://fly.io/phoenix-files/phoenix-liveview-tailwind-variants/) that ship with new applications.

-Otherwise custom classes are not supported at this time.
-It may be supported in the future.

-As this is quite new there may be some Tailwind classes missing.

 ## Credits